British Values at the heart of who we are as a Catholic School

 Democracy is seen throughout the school.
 Our children have the opportunity to have their voices heard through our School Council, Eco Warriors, Year 6 Playground Leaders and Sports Crew.
 These positions are elected with hustings in upper Key Stage 2.
 The children also learn about our country and its laws and how they are made through our curriculum.
 We mirror major national political events with in school elections and referendums – in 2016 we had our own EU Referendum and voted overwhelmingly to Remain following speeches and discussion lead by School Council.
 Last year our General Election in June produced the same result as in our actual constituency later in the day!
-Each year the whole school celebrates Parliament week and our local MP, Anne Milton, is a regular visitor.
+Each year the whole school celebrates Parliament week and our local MP is a regular visitor.
 We teach the importance of listening to and respecting all voices – even those that are in the minority.

 The Rule of Law:

 The importance of laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the school day, as well as when dealing with behaviour and through school worship.
 The children are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
-Our Golden Rules contain all the laws in our school and the golden thread that runs through them all is that we treat others as we would like to be treated ourselves and this is backed up and explained through our 10 Golden Threads of:
+Our Golden Rule contains all the laws in our school: we treat others as we would like to be treated ourselves and this is backed up and explained through our 10 Golden Threads of: